Lower than Vermin: Critical reception

-Mercer’s autobiographer AJ Smithers acknowledged “Mercer's mild obsession with the kind of people whom he ranked only a little lower than the angels.”
-He noted that the author’s ideas had been formed well before 1914 and they were never mitigated.
-By the time Mercer was thirty he “had seen a good cross-section of the gentry of England and ... he preserved it like a fly in amber.”
+Mercer's biographer AJ Smithers acknowledged "Mercer's mild obsession with the kind of people whom he ranked only a little lower than the angels."
+He noted that the author's ideas had been formed well before 1914 and they were never mitigated.
+By the time Mercer was thirty he "had seen a good cross-section of the gentry of England and ... he preserved it like a fly in amber."

 The book was not a great success, appearing to a new generation of post-war readers to be a caricature completely divorced from present reality.